le717/webring/README.md

 - View all entries in the ring
 - Create, update, and delete entries
 - Linkrot checking, with Web Archive fallback url for dead links (when possible)
-- Optional event logging to [Discord](https://discord.com/) channel
+- Optional linkrot event logging to [Discord](https://discord.com/) channel

 ## Required Secrets